Numerically Safe Gaussian Elimination with No Pivoting: Introduction

 \subsection{Gaussian elimination with pivoting}

 The history of Gaussian elimination can be traced back some 2000 years \cite{G11}.
-Its modern version, GEPP (with partial pivoting), is performed routinely, millions times per day around the world, being a cornerstone for computations in linear algebra \cite{DDF14}.
-For an $n\times n$ matrix, elimination involves about $\frac{2}{3}n^3$ flops, and $(n-1)n/2$ comparison are required for partial pivoting, that is, row interchange.\footnote{Here and hereafter ``flop" stands for ``floating point arithmetic operation".} Clearly pivoting contributes a substantial share to the overall computational cost if $n$ is small, but even for larger $n$ communication intensive pivoting takes quite a heavy toll in modern computer environment.
-It interrupts the stream of arithmetic operations with foreign operations of comparison, involves book-keeping, compromises data locality, impedes parallelization of the computations, and increases communication overhead and data dependence.
+Its modern version, GEPP (that is, Gaussian elimination with partial pivoting), is performed routinely, millions times per day around the world, being a cornerstone for computations in linear algebra \cite{DDF14}.
+For an $n\times n$ matrix, elimination involves about $\frac{2}{3}n^3$ flops, and $(n-1)n/2$ comparison are required for partial pivoting, that is, row interchange.\footnote{Here and hereafter ``flop" stands for ``floating point arithmetic operation".} Clearly pivoting contributes a substantial share to the overall computational cost if $n$ is small, but communication intensive pivoting takes quite a heavy toll in modern computer environment even for larger $n$.
+Pivoting interrupts the stream of arithmetic operations with foreign operations of comparison, involves book-keeping, compromises data locality, impedes parallelization of the computations, and increases communication overhead and data dependence.
 According to \cite{BDHT13}, ``pivoting can represent more than 40\% of the global factorization time for small matrices, and although the overhead decreases with the size of the matrix, it still represents 17\% for a matrix of size 10,000".
 Because of the heavy use of GEPP, even its limited improvement is valuable.

-\subsection{Random and nonrandom multipliers.
-Safety and numerical safety}
+\subsection{Contribution: random and nonrandom multipliers, safety and numerical safety}

 (GENP) is an attractive alternative to GEPP\footnote{Another alternative is symmetrization, but it has deficiencies for both numerical and symbolic computations: it squares the condition number of the input matrix and does not work over finite fields.}, but for some inputs can be {\em unsafe} or {\em numerically unsafe}, that is, can run into a division by 0 or numerical problems, respectively.
 Empirically, GENP is quite consistently safe and numerically safe \cite{PQZ13}, \cite{BDHT13}, \cite{PQY15}, \cite{DDF14} if the input matrix is pre-processed with various structured multipliers chosen ad hoc (e.g., with random circulant or SRTF multipliers),\footnote{SRFT is the acronym for Semisample Random Fourier Transform} but formal support for this empirical observation turned out to be elusive.